 Strava iOS Dashboard | Flink

-I found an interesting app called FLINK that syncs your STRAVA data into the FLINK app and then gives you the ability to curate a dashboard of widgets to display your high-level run/ride data on your smartphone without having to go into the either the STRAVA app or the FLINK app.
+I don’t know about you but I find the STRAVA interface doesn’t always follow the logic I would expect when I want to find and display some kinds of workout info.
+I found an interesting app called FLINK that syncs your STRAVA data into the FLINK app and then gives you the ability to curate a dashboard of widgets to display your high-level run/ride data on your smartphone without having to go into either the STRAVA app or the FLINK app.

-Flink is more powerful than initially meets the eye.
+Flink is more powerful than initially meets the eye

 Here I’ve created a new screen on my iPhone.
 I’ll take you through what I’ve set the elements to do.
-I did this quickly and you can fine-tune the configuration of each widget to suit a purpose for your particular needs.

-- Strava icon – opens the iOS Strava app !
+- Strava icon – opens the iOS Strava app

-- Flink icon – opens the iOS Flink app !
+- Flink icon – opens the iOS Flink app

 Once you upload your run or ride to Strava then this data on your screen is refreshed without having to open the Strava app.

-Learn more: Link to https://flink.run
+Learn more: flink.run

 Take Out

+In my opinion, widgets are one of the futures for apps of all flavours.
 Widgets are a great way for users to quickly view key stats without having to dive into the complexities of the app, in this case, STRAVA.

 I’m a keen follower of your site,